nmcke1/WeatherChecker/README.md

     <link rel="stylesheet" href="./map.css" />

 # Adding a Heading
-In the `<body>` section add the following to give us a large heading at the top of the page:-
+Inside the `<body>...</body>` section add the following to give us a large heading at the top of the page:-

     <h1>Get the Weather for Anywhere!</h1>